US, Japan, South Korea meet in Hawaii to discuss North Korea

 Blinken also met separately with Chung.
 He met Hayashi earlier this week in Australia.

-Associated Press writers Mari Yamaguchi in Tokyo and Hyung-jin Kim in Seoul contributed to this report.
+Associated Press writers Mari Yamaguchi in Tokyo and Hyung-jin Kim in Seoul, South Korea, contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.